oist/optinist/docs/gui/workflow.md

 </p>

 SNAKEMAKE and NWB SETTING buttons are for parameters for snakemake and output NWB file.

+- **SNAKEMAKE SETTING:**
-The pipeline construction of Optinist is based on [snakemake](https://snakemake.readthedocs.io/en/stable/), which is the pipeline controlling tool for python scripts.
-The SNAKEMAKE parameter setting is [explained bellow](#snakemake-settings).
+    - OptiNiSt's pipeline construction is based on [Snakemake](https://snakemake.readthedocs.io/en/stable/), a pipeline controlling tool for Python scripts.
+    - The Snakemake parameter setting is following.
+      - use_conda: If this is on, snakemake uses conda environment.
+      - cores: Specifies the number of cores to use.
+If not specified, snakemake uses number of available cores in the machine.
+      - forceall: Flag to indicate the execution of the target regardless of already created output.
+      - forcetargets: Users may not want to change this.
+      - lock: Users may not want to change this.
+    - For details about snakemake parameters please refer to [here](https://snakemake.readthedocs.io/en/stable/executing/cli.html)

+- **NWB SETTING:**
-NWB SETTING defines the metadata associated with the input data.
-By setting this, the output NWB file includes the information set here.
-The parameter you set here is only for your record and not used for the calculation inside OptiNiSt.
-You can leave this as default.
-The details of NWB setting in OptiNiSt is [explained bellow](#nwb-settings).
-Also, general info about NWB is [here](https://www.nwb.org/getting-started/).
+    - Defines the metadata associated with the input data.
+    - By configuring this, the output NWB file includes the information set here.
+    - The parameter you set here is only for your record and is not used for calculations within OptiNiSt.
+    - You can leave this setting as the default.
+    - The details of NWB setting in OptiNiSt are folling.
+      - session_description: a description of the session where this data was generated
+      - identifier: a unique text identifier for the file
+      - experiment_description: general description of the experiment
+      - device: device used to aquire the data (information such as manufacturer, firmware version, model etc.)
+      - optical_channel: information about the optical channel used to acquire the data
+      - imaging_plane: information about imaging such as sampling rate, excitation wave length, calcium indicator.
+      - image_serises: information about imaing time
+      - ophys: general information about imaging
+    - For general information about NWB, refer to the [official documentation](https://www.nwb.org/getting-started/).